SystemsApproach/5G/arch.rst

 perspective, the Mobile Core is still part of the access network, effectively providing a bridge between the RAN in some geographic area and the greater IP-based Internet.
-3GPP provides significant flexibility in how the Mobile Core is geographically deployed, for our purposes, assuming each instantiation of the Mobile Core serves a metropolitan area is a good working model.
+3GPP provides significant flexibility in how the Mobile Core is geographically deployed, but for our purposes, assuming each instantiation of the Mobile Core serves a metropolitan area is a good working model.
 The corresponding RAN would then span several dozens (or even hundreds) of cell towers.